christophpickl/UltimateKotlinWorkshop/doc/Stage_4.md

                     .build()
 ```

+* Run all tests again and light up those green signs!

-## The end
+# The end

 Nice one, congratulations!
 You mastered the whole Ultimate Kotlin Workshop :)
-Have fun with everything you've learned, and
+Have fun with everything you've learned, and ...

 happy koding

 # Extra Stage 5 - Transfer money

 * Add possibility to transfer money from one account to another
-* Be aware of authorization and validation and other security concerns...
+* Be aware of authorization and validation and as well as other security concerns...

 ----
 Navigation: [Home](../README.md)